China-UK-ZSL/ZS-F-VQA/README.md

 [*Zero-shot Visual Question Answering using Knowledge Graph*](https://arxiv.org/abs/2107.05348) [ ISWC 2021 ].

->In this work,  we propose a Zero-shot VQA algorithm using knowledge graphs and a mask-based learning mechanism for better incorporating external knowledge, and present new answer-based Zero-shot VQA splits for the F-VQA dataset.
+>In this paper, we propose LaKo, a knowledge-driven VQA method via Late Knowledge-to-text Injection.
+To effectively incorporate an external KG, we transfer triples into text and propose a late injection mechanism.
+Finally we address VQA as a text generation task with an effective encoder-decoder paradigm.

 ## Model Architecture
 ![Model_architecture](https://github.com/China-UK-ZSL/ZS-F-VQA/blob/main/figures/Model_architecture.png)